Stellahhh/Infection/README.md

   - Snowing special effect.

   Sound and UI:
-  - Background musics for the lobby scene, main game, and overhead camear scene.
+  - Background musics for the lobby scene, main game, and overhead camera scene.
   - 3D Sound effects such as zombie growling, footsteps, and infection hiss.
   - HP bar, hunger bar, overhead name, and minimap.

   Linda:

+  Functionality:
+    - Implemented game win/lose conditions checks, including tracking of apex predators, final reaper and final prey
+    - Implemented transition to result scene based on game outcomes
+    - Lobby scene as the main entry point into the game
+    - Built player observer mode with overhead cameras after death

+  UI/audio:
+    - results scene UI for both zombie/human win scenarios
+    - audio for results scene based on win/lose state and player's role
+    - lobby scene UI
+    - Skyboxes for each map tile

   Stella:

   Together:
-- AI zombie implementation (Linda developped the AI script and Hanbei combined the AI zomnbies with the randomized navmesh surface)
+    - AI zombie implementation (Linda developed the AI script and Hanbei combined the AI zombies with the randomized navmesh surface)
     - Player movement (Stella implemented the jump function, and Hanbei implemented the translation and rotation function)